davis-m/DNA-Damage-2017-manuscript/README.md

 profiles in a single plot.
 Please see tleonardi on GitHub for the full repository.

-dtCompare.specific_edit_for_multiplot.R
-This version of the code has been specifically edited to plot multiple promoter sets to the same panel.
-This is at the expense of the normal functionality.
-Users who intend to use the code for future projects should refer to dtCompare.R and tleonardi on GitHub.

 rename_standard_tally_output.pl
 This script will take a FASTQ file from the standard SequenceImp output.
 It will then replace the read IDs.
 This will ensure IDs in paired files match